iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 = Does your plugin conflict with WordFence? =

 The plugin does not, but there might be issues with our scanners.
-If you get an “Unable to Properly Scan Your Site” error, it’s likely because the WordFence plugin is blocking our scanner as an invalid crawler.
+If you get an “Unable to Properly Scan Your Site” It’s likely because the WordFence plugin is blocking our scanner as an invalid crawler.
 You would have to white list our IP address on the WordFence dashboard.

 = What are the Remote Malware Scanner limitations? =